jeremiahsnapp/dev-lxc/README.md

 #### Make a snapshot of the servers

-Snapshot the servers to save the changes to the servers in custom base containers.
+Save the changes in the servers to custom images.

     dev-lxc halt
 	dev-lxc snapshot